rulingAnts/tone_comparison_app/desktop_matching_app/README.md

 If you need deeper RTL styling (e.g., icon direction changes or reorder of progress elements), extend the `[dir='rtl']` rules in `index.html` or move them to a dedicated stylesheet.

+### Terminology consistency ("bundle")

+We localize the term “bundle” to the natural term in each language for clarity:

+- de: Paket
+- fr: paquet
+- es: paquete
+- pt: pacote
+- it: pacchetto
+- nl: bundel
+- af: pakket
+- id: paket
+- ar: حزمة
+- zh: 包
+- tpi: bundle (loanword retained)

+Error and action strings using this term were updated across locales for consistency (e.g., “Load Bundle”, “Error loading bundle”).
+Keep placeholders (e.g., `{error}`) intact when editing.

 ### Translation Tips

 - Avoid adding trailing spaces; spacing/punctuation should be part of the localized string.